Preventing coronavirus infection in Berlin – frequently asked questions

 The Senate Department for Health has set up a hotline that you can reach at (030) 9028-2828.
 In addition, you may call the association of statutory health insurance physicians at 116117.

 The Berlin Senate has also approved an updated testing strategy.
 Throughout Berlin, testing centers are to use a coordinated approach to identifying at an early stage people at risk of serious illness from a coronavirus infection and those who would be more likely to spread the disease.
 The focus here is on health care facilities, nursing homes, schools, and daycare centers, as well as tests in places with high potential for dissemination of the disease, such as restaurants or correctional facilities.

-If you have symptoms or you suspect that you could be infected with the coronavirus, you should follow the guidelines given in the previous FAQ, “Who should get tested for a coronavirus infection?”
+If you have symptoms or you suspect that you could be infected with the coronavirus, you should follow the guidelines given under, “Who should get tested?”
 Your borough health office or your doctor will then decide how to proceed.
 If a test is done, it might happen – depending on the severity of your respiratory symptoms – that you are sent to one of the special coronavirus screening centers

 Follow the general recommendations for hygiene that also apply to influenza viruses, for instance:

 - Wash your hands regularly and thoroughly with soap and water for at least 20 seconds

 - Do not sneeze into your hands; rather, cover your mouth with the crook of your arm

 - Try not to touch your face with your hands

 - Maintain distance to anyone who is ill

 In addition, try to maintain a distance of 1.5 meters from other people.